Segflow/blog/content/post/noxale-ctf-grocery_list.md

 Now we just need to place `__free_hook` in `items[0]` using the same trick as before, and edit it to write the address of `system`.

-The following python code connect to server, interact with it to chain a serie of events that will spawn a shell at the end.
+The following python code is the final exploit.
 I'm using [Pwntools](https://github.com/Gallopsled/pwntools) to do this, since it makes network programming much more easy and funny.

 {{< gist segflow a7142d7e3b866c3577ab8a08ea0c3b9c >}}